percyfal/snakemake-rules/sphinx/source/docs/quickstart.rst

 .. code-block:: shell

-   conda install -c percyfal snakemakelib-rules
+   conda install -c percyfal snakemake-rules

 Alternatively, install directly from github with pip using the following command:

 .. code-block:: shell

-   pip3 install -e git+https://github.com/percyfal/snakemakelib.git@master#egg=snakemakelib --user
+   pip3 install -e git+https://github.com/percyfal/snakemake.git@master#egg=snakemake --user

 Getting started
 ---------------

-Most importantly, snakemakelib-rules offers a library of rules that can be included in a Snakefile and configured via an external configuration file.
+Most importantly, snakemake-rules offers a library of rules that can be included in a Snakefile and configured via an external configuration file.
 Snakemake works in a manner similar to `GNU Make
 <https://www.gnu.org/software/make/>`_ in that rules determine how to
 generate output files from input files.
 Output file names are matched against input file names, whereby wildcards can be used to write general rules.
-This feature has been adopted heavily in snakemakelib-rules.
+This feature has been adopted heavily in snakemake-rules.
 In fact, most rules are of the form

 .. code:: python